AnishaMohandass/C-shapr-code-to-convert-jpg-to-pdf/README.md

 9) Then type the c# code.

-10)Finally run the code and check the Data folder for the converted pdf.
+10) Finally run the code and check the Data folder for the converted pdf.